1 Thessalonians

 Purpose: To encourage and instruct Christians in the midst of persecution.

-Three key points need to be made.
-First, when Jesus returns, which in a sense is in two stages, it will not be unnoticed to anyone.
+First, when Jesus returns, which in a sense is in two stages, it will be noticed by everyone.
+It will be an epic event seen by believers and people who do not believe in Jesus.
 Verse 16 reveals there will be "the trumpet call of God."
 Professor Tafoya explained his conviction regarding this in (my New Testament) class, and I really agree with what he said.

 Hunter Irvine